A transfer-operator-based relation between Laplace eigenfunctions and zeros of Selberg zeta functions: Introduction

-The articles \cite{Pohl_diss, Hilgert_Pohl, Pohl_Symdyn2d, Moeller_Pohl, Pohl_mcf_Gamma0p, Pohl_mcf_general, Pohl_spectral_hecke,Pohl_hecke_infinite, Pohl_representation} document part of a recent program to systematically develop dual `slow/fast' transfer operator approaches to automorphic functions, resonances and Selberg zeta functions for a certain class of (cofinite and non-cofinite) Fuchsian groups $\Gamma$ with cusps.
+The articles \cite{Pohl_diss, Hilgert_Pohl, Pohl_mcf_general, Pohl_mcf_Gamma0p, Moeller_Pohl, Pohl_Symdyn2d, Pohl_hecke_infinite, Pohl_spectral_hecke, Pohl_representation} document part of a recent program to systematically develop dual `slow/fast' transfer operator approaches to automorphic functions, resonances and Selberg zeta functions for a certain class of (cofinite and non-cofinite) Fuchsian groups $\Gamma$ with cusps.

 A rough schematic overview of the structure of these transfer operator approaches is given in Figure~\ref{fig:program}.
 We refer to Section~\ref{sec:prelims} below for more details.
 In Figure~\ref{fig:program}, all entities may depend on $X=\Gamma\backslash\h$.
 The function $Z=Z_{\Gamma,\chi}$ denotes the Selberg zeta function of $(\Gamma,\chi)$, and $\MCF_s$ denotes the space of Maass cusp forms for $\Gamma$ with spectral parameter $s$.

 Further, `slow' refers to the property that each point of the discrete dynamical system used in the definition of the `slow' transfer operators has finitely many preimages only, or equivalently, that the symbolic dynamics arising from the discretization of the geodesic flow on $X$ uses a finite alphabet only (see \cite{Pohl_diss, Pohl_Symdyn2d}).
 Hence, `slow' transfer operators involve finite sums only.
 In contrast, `fast' means that points with infinitely but countably many preimages occur, and hence the associated `fast' transfer operators involve infinite sums.
+The fast discretizations arise from the slow ones by a certain induction or acceleration process (which also explains the naming).
+We refer to \cite{Moeller_Pohl, Pohl_hecke_infinite, Pohl_representation} for details.

+The discretizations and the transfer operators developed within this program are typically different from those in the articles mentioned above.
+An exception are the fast discretization and fast transfer operator for the modular group $\PSL_2(\Z)$ which coincide essentially with the ones in \cite{Artin, Series} and \cite{Mayer_thermo, Mayer_thermoPSL}, respectively.

-We refer to Section~\ref{sec:proof} below for examples of these transfer operators.
-Further, we refer to the already mentioned articles and the references therein for a more comprehensive exposition of such transfer operator approaches, their history and their relation to mathematical quantum chaos and other areas, and remain here rather brief.
+We refer to Section~\ref{sec:proof} below for examples of the transfer operators developed within this program.
+Further, we refer to the articles \cite{Pohl_diss, Hilgert_Pohl, Pohl_mcf_general, Pohl_mcf_Gamma0p, Moeller_Pohl, Pohl_Symdyn2d, Pohl_hecke_infinite, Pohl_spectral_hecke, Pohl_representation} and the references therein for a more comprehensive exposition of such transfer operator approaches, their history and their relation to mathematical quantum chaos and other areas, and remain here rather brief.